bearing/dosenet-web/regional-plots/README.md

-# Most recent average dose rates organized by region
+# Most recent average dose rates ordered by region

 ### This is an updated version of the bar graph (first plot) on [the website](https://radwatch.berkeley.edu/partner-locations/).